Home Research Blog GHK-Cu and Hyaluronic Acid Synergy in Collagen IV …

 What concentrations were used in the fibroblast studies? +

-The published research utilized varying concentrations, but typical in-vitro protocols use GHK-Cu at 1-10μM and hyaluronic acid at 0.1-0.5mg/mL for synergistic collagen studies.
+The published research utilized varying concentrations, but typical in-vitro workflows use GHK-Cu at 1-10μM and hyaluronic acid at 0.1-0.5mg/mL for synergistic collagen studies.

 Can this combination be studied in ex-vivo models? +